galaxyxone/openlinks/README.md

 ### Current Limitations

 For now, all IPFS communication is done using a local IPFS node.
 In the future, we want to be able to integrate our webapp using Brave browser.
-(This may work by default, IDK)
+(This may work by default, webapp may run using http commands IDK,) TEST!

 https://www.saltycrane.com/blog/2020/05/how-generate-static-html-using-react-typescript-and-nodejs/